-- a) that within 5 seconds of the beacon transmitting an initial RLS request through the RLS Location Test Protocol there is a visual indication of an RLS request; - b) that bits 109 to 114 in the 406 MHz transmitted message are '100001'; - c) that the GNSS Receiver turns on (becomes active) within 5 seconds of the beacon transmitting its first RLS Location Test Protocol message; - d) monitor the GNSS Receiver data output and determine how long it takes after becoming active before the Receiver starts to output UTC in whichever recognised IEC 61162-1 approved sentence (e.g., GNS, ZDA etc.) the manufacturer has defined for this purpose; - e) monitor the GNSS Receiver data output to check for the presence of a valid position in whichever recognised IEC 61162-1 approved sentence (e.g., GNS, RMC etc.) the manufacturer has defined for this purpose.
+- a) that within 5 seconds of the beacon transmitting an initial RLS request through the RLS Location Test Protocol there is a visual indication of an RLS request; - b) that bits 109 to 114 in the 406 MHz transmitted message are '100001'; - c) that the GNSS Receiver turns on (becomes active) within 5 seconds of the beacon activation; - d) monitor the GNSS Receiver data output and determine how long it takes after becoming active before the Receiver starts to output UTC in whichever recognised IEC 61162-1 approved sentence (e.g., GNS, ZDA etc.) the manufacturer has defined for this purpose; - e) monitor the GNSS Receiver data output to check for the presence of a valid position in whichever recognised IEC 61162-1 approved sentence (e.g., GNS, RMC etc.) the manufacturer has defined for this purpose.
 Between 15 seconds and 45 seconds after first obtaining a position deny the beacon access to any satellite signals for the next portion of this test.
-Monitor the GNSS Receiver data output and ensure that no further time and / or position updates are received; - f) monitor the beacon transmitted signal and ensure that it contains the location of the beacon to within 500m accuracy and that bits 109 to 114 in the 406 MHz transmitted message are still '100001'; - g) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 30 minutes after which time it may turn off (or remain on, or turn off and on one or more times as the manufacturer may choose to specify, consistent with other requirements of this document); - h) monitor the GNSS Receiver and ensure that it either is on or turns on at 52 minutes +/- 5 seconds in the same natural hour (e.g., if the beacon was first activated at 10:11 check to ensure that it either is on or turns on again at 10:52 +/- 5 seconds).
-Note that 52 minutes equates to the M{offset} value for the encoded 15 Hex ID and that this test ensures that the internal clock within the beacon is functioning correctly in the absence of UTC; - i) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off (or remain on, or turn off and on one or more times as the manufacturer may choose to specify, consistent with other requirements of this document); - j) monitor the beacon's transmitted signal and ensure that it still contains the location of the beacon to within 500 m accuracy, and that bits 109 to 114 in the 406 MHz transmitted message are still '100001';
+Monitor the GNSS Receiver data output and ensure that no further time and / or position updates are received; - f) monitor the beacon transmitted signal and ensure that it contains the location of the beacon to within 500m accuracy and that bits 109 to 114 in the 406 MHz transmitted message are still '100001'; - g) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 30 minutes after which time it may turn off (or remain on, or turn off and on one or more times as the manufacturer may choose to specify, consistent with other requirements of this document); - h) monitor the GNSS Receiver and ensure that it either is on or turns on at M{offset} minutes ± 5 seconds in the same natural hour, if $(t{\text{on}} + 30) \leq M{\text{offset}}$, or at M{offset} minutes ± 5 seconds in the next natural hour, if $(t{\text{on}} + 30) > M{\text{offset}}$ (e.g., if the beacon was first activated at 10:11 check to ensure that it either is on or turns on again at 10 hours M{offset} minutes ± 5 seconds, if $M{\text{offset}} \geq 41$, or at 11 hours M{offset} minutes ± 5 seconds, if

+$M{\text{offset}} < 41$).
+Note that this test ensures that the internal clock within the beacon is functioning correctly in the absence of UTC;

+- i) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off (or remain on, or turn off and on one or more times as the manufacturer may choose to specify, consistent with other requirements of this document); - j) monitor the beacon's transmitted signal and ensure that it still contains the location of the beacon to within 500 m accuracy, and that bits 109 to 114 in the 406 MHz transmitted message are still '100001'; - k) monitor the GNSS Receiver for a further hour and ensure that it either is on or turns on at M{offset} minutes \pm 5 seconds after the next natural hour (e.g., if the beacon was first activated at 10:11 check to ensure that it either is on or turns on again this time at 11 hours M{offset} minutes \pm 5 seconds, if $M{\text{offset}} \geq 41$, or at 12 hours M{offset} minutes \pm 5 seconds, if $M{\text{offset}} < 41$);